llSourcell/build_a_game_bot_live/README.md

 #Next

 You can use the hundreds of different game enviroments that OpenAI provides to train your bot.
+Make your own algorithm!
+You can submit them to OpenAI, they've gamified the whole process with high scores.
 Learn more about Gym [here](https://gym.openai.com/docs) and see this [article](http://kvfrans.com/simple-algoritms-for-solving-cartpole/) for more in-depth coverage of these types of algorithms.